 This takes us to the fourth thing you need, which is a story.
 You need to give people a reason to want to come back, you need to give them a way to connect with you.

 And when I talk about including stories in your content, I don’t mean that you need to sit down to make a YouTube video and only tell us a story about your day yesterday.
+If you want to grow your YouTube channel, this is not a strategy you can ignore.

 For so long, my videos on my channel were just direct and to the point – which is good to an extent, because people are watching it to learn how to do something.
 But, it didn’t give them a reason to come back for more, because they just wanted the tutorials as issues came up.